Nevada college student arrested for rifle, ammo in vehicle

 Zaragoza says passers-by at the school’s Henderson campus called police after seeing ammunition magazines in the vehicle.

-Striegel was held at Clark County jail on $2,000 bail pending a court appearance.
-It wasn’t immediately clear if he had a lawyer.
+Striegel was jailed on $2,000 bail pending a court appearance.
+It wasn’t immediately clear if he had a lawyer who could comment on the allegation.

-Public records show that Striegel has a Nevada hunting license.
+Public records show that Striegel has a hunting license.

 Sign up for Daily Newsletters